608 Taxability of Employee Benefits

 8. Reimbursement to an employee for meals and entertainment generally will not be included in an employee’s income provided there is a business purpose for such expenses.
 The employee is required to timely substantiate the reimbursed expenses and return within a reasonable period of time any amounts reimbursed which exceed the amount of substantiated expenses.
 Expenses must be ordinary and necessary and incurred in the regular course of business, and the activities should relate to, or be in association with, the active course of business.

 9. Travel advances paid to employees must be accounted for within 180 days after the trip ends, or the advance is considered taxable income to the employee.
-Accounting for the advance includes completing a Claim for Travel Expenses form with an itemization of travel expenses, providing required receipts and supporting documentation for travel expenses, and returning any portion of the advance that is greater than the allowable out-of-pocket travel expenses.
+Accounting for the advance includes completing a Travel Expenses Claim Form with an itemization of travel expenses, providing required receipts and supporting documentation for travel expenses, and returning any portion of the advance that is greater than the allowable out-of-pocket travel expenses.

 10. The University treats cell phone allowances as non-taxable compensation and processes them through payroll.
 The IRS does not deem reasonable allowances as taxable compensation.
 Employees who receive a cell phone allowance must subscribe directly with cellular service providers and pay the providers directly.
 The cellular phone allowance is for professionals who are on-call or frequently work outside of normal office locations, and who need cellular access to fulfill their job duties.
 The stipend is also for critical decision-makers who must perform their duties during crises.
 The stipend is not for convenience or casual use.
 The cell phone allowance should cover the cost of an individual’s basic phone and data plan for business needs.
 Refer to Policy 667 Wireless Telephone and Data Service.